Bayesian inference for aggregated Hawkes processes: The Hawkes process

-An alternative formalization of the Hawkes process that will be useful moving forward views the Hawkes process as a Poisson cluster process \citep{hawkes1974cluster}.
-From this point of view, an event is either an immigrant that occurred in the system separately from previous events, or an offspring of a previous event which occurred due to the process' self-excitement.
-The set of these relations is called the process' branching structure.
-We denote event $j$'s (latent) branching information as $Y_j$, where $Y_j = 0$ if $t_j$ is an immigrant and $Y_j = i$ if $t_j$ is an offspring of event $i$.
-The collection of this information across all events is denoted by $\bm{Y}$.
-Under the Poisson cluster representation of the Hawkes process, a realization of the process can be thought of as occurring in the following manner.
-First, the set of all immigrants $I = \{t_i: Y_i = 0\}$ (or ``generation 0") are generated from a Poisson process with $\lambda_I(t)= \mu(t)$.
-Then, each of the immigrant events $t_i\in I$ can give rise to offspring events $O_i = \{t_j:Y_j = i\}$ in generation 1.
-Events in $O_i$ are generated as a Poisson process with intensity $\lambda_{O_i}(t) = \alpha g(t-t_i)$.
-At the next step, each event in generation 1 could lead to events in generation 2 in the same manner, and that continues on.
+Under the Poisson cluster representation of the Hawkes process, $\bm x$ can be thought of as occurring in the following manner.
+First, the set of all immigrants events (or ``generation 0'') are generated from a Poisson process with $\lambda_I(t)= \mu(t)$ on $[0,T)$.
+Then, each of the immigrant events $t_i\in \bm{x}_I$ leads to offspring events in generation 1 as a draw from a Poisson process with intensity $\lambda_{O_i}(t) = \alpha g(t-t_i)$ on $[0,T)$.
+At the next step, each event in generation 1 leads to events in generation 2 in the same manner, and that continues on.
 Due to this representation, $\mu(t)$ and $\alpha g(t)$ are called background and offspring intensity, respectively.
-This representation also illustrates that $\alpha$ represents the mean number of offsprings of an event, and $g(t)$ is the density function specifying the length of the time interval between an offspring and its parent.
+This representation also illustrates that $\alpha$ represents the mean number of offspring of an event, and $g(t)$ is the density function specifying the length of the time interval between an offspring and its parent.
+Therefore, the parameter $\alpha$ needs to satisfy that $\alpha\in(0,1)$ for the stationarity of the process.

-For our discussion in \cref{sec:aggregated}, it is useful to introduce the likelihood of an observed point pattern $\bm{x}$ and branching structure $\bm Y$ during a time period $[0, T)$ under the Hawkes model.
-If $\theta$ is the vector of all parameters, then
+For our discussion in \cref{sec:aggregated}, it is useful to introduce the likelihood of an observed point pattern $\bm{x} = \{t_1,t_2,\dots,t_n\}$ with $n$ events and corresponding branching structure $\bm Y = \{Y_1,Y_2,\dots,Y_n\}$ during an observed time period $[0, T)$ under the Hawkes model in \cref{eq: intensity}.
+If $\bm \theta$ is the vector of all parameters, then